 All of this means you can tee-off U.S. Virgin Islands'-style against one of the most dramatic backdrops in the Caribbean.
 Configured by world acclaimed designers and putted-on by presidents, the golf courses on St. Thomas and St. Croix cater to golf enthusiasts who love to `play a round' while on vacation.
 So, if you’re looking for something really different for a golf vacation, you could not do better than the US Virgin Islands.

-- St. Croix: The Buccaneer.
-"The only problem with this hole is that it's so beautiful, you don't want to leave the green."
+- The Buccaneer, St. Croix: "The only problem with this hole is that it's so beautiful, you don't want to leave the green."
 So said the late Senator Edward Kennedy, after he’d played the #3 signature hole.
-I didn’t know Kennedy, but I do know he was right when he said that.

-- St. Croix: The Carambola.
-The par-72 Carambola golf course was built by Laurence Rockefeller as the centerpiece of a luxury Caribbean resort complex.
-Designed by Robert Trent Jones Sr. The layout meanders through a lush, tropical valley on the northwest side of the island of St. Croix and it’s a stunner; that I can promise you.
+- The Carambola, St. Croix: The par-72 Carambola golf course was built by Laurence Rockefeller as the centerpiece of a luxury Caribbean resort complex.
+Designed by Robert Trent Jones Sr. The layout meanders through a lush, tropical valley on the northwest side of the island of St. Croix and it’s a stunner.
 A challenging, spectacular Trent Jones signature course, Carambola is a Caribbean gem and a "must play" for anyone who claims to love the game of golf.
 Carambola has received a four star rating from GOLF Magazine.

 - St. Thomas: The Cyril E. King international airport, St. Thomas, (STT) 340-776-6282, is three miles (15 minutes) from Charlotte Amalie, and is easily reached by taxi, public bus or rental car.